-Thanksgiving Cargo Theft Trends 2019
+Memorial Day Cargo Theft Trends 2019

-Over the last five years, there has been a rise in theft incidents reported to the CargoNet® command center during the Thanksgiving holiday.
-Here is a snapshot of the events, including theft by state, commodity type, location type, theft type, and loss value from the Tuesday before Thanksgiving to the Monday after.
+Over the last six years, there has been a rise in theft incidents reported to the CargoNet[®] command center during the Memorial Day holiday weekend.
+Here is a snapshot of the events, including theft by state, commodity type, location type, and loss value from Friday before Memorial Day to the Thursday after.